 Revocation by the Township Council may be appealed to the Township Council by written notice to the Township Clerk within 10 days of receipt by the licensee of notice of final action of revocation.
 The Council shall schedule and conduct a hearing thereon, at which time the licensee shall be given the opportunity to present and cross-examine witnesses and may be represented by counsel.
 The Council shall decide the appeal no later than 30 days after receipt of notice of appeal by the Township Clerk and shall render its decision by a written resolution, stating its findings and conclusions.

 If a license has been revoked, the towing operator shall be disqualified from reapplying for two successive licensing periods.

 The Township Council, Township Manager or the Chief of Police may temporarily suspend a license for just cause, including conviction of crime or disorderly persons offense involving moral turpitude.

 Be capable of providing towing on a twenty-four-hour, seven-days-a-week basis, including holidays.

 Have a minimum of two tow trucks, one of which is to be a flatbed-type vehicle.

 Maintain its towing operator's base of service within the geographical limits set forth in Section 35-19.

 Not have been convicted of a crime of the fourth degree or higher within the past five years, unless waived for good cause.

 Require their tow truck operators to register with the Chief of Police.
 Registration shall be a precondition to the operator driving a tow truck for the licensee in the Township.
 The initial registration shall expire when the license expires, and each renewal of the license shall require re-registration of the operator with the Police Chief.
 Termination of the operator's employment by the licensee shall also be reported by the licensee to the Chief of Police as soon after termination as reasonably possible.

-Require their tow truck operators to have a personal driver's license with no restrictions or conditional endorsements, except if prescription glasses are required; and to have a commercial driver's license, if required by law; to be of good moral character and mentally alert and present a neat appearance at all times.
+Require their tow truck operators to have a personal driver's license with no restrictions or conditional endorsements, except if prescription glasses are required, and to have a commercial driver's license, if required by law, and to be of good moral character and mentally alert and present a neat appearance at all times.